rabbah/nimbella-cli/doc/README.md

 **To create additional namespaces:**

 1. [Contact Nimbella Support](https://nimbella.com/contact).
-2. Identify yourself as an existing developer and provide the email you used for signing up initially.
+2. Identify yourself as an existing developer and provide the email or github account you used for signing up initially.
-3. Wait for your login token via email.
-4. Use the auth login command as described in [Create a Nimbella Namespace](#create-a-nimbella-namespace).
-The additional namespace is added to your credential store.
+3. Wait for an email to arrive containing instructions for adding the additional namespace to your credential store.

 **To view all of your namespaces:**

 Follow the procedure to [view your credential store](#view-the-credential-store).
-A newly added namespace is automatically set as current, indicated by a **yes** in the **Current** column.
+A newly added namespace is automatically set as current, indicated by a checkmark and a **yes** in the **Current** column.

 #### Switch between namespaces